 2. Beat the butter and brown sugar together on high until light and fluffy, about 2 minutes.
 Use a stand mixer or hand mixer.
 Add the eggs and beat an additional minute.
 Changing the mixing speed to low, add the mashed banana, pumpkin, buttermilk and vanilla.
 Mix until well combined.

 3. Using a spatula and a folding motion, add the dry ingredients.
 Mix only until well combined.

 4. Use a greased or lined muffin tin and scoop in the batter.
 They will be a little more than ¾ full.
 Bake for 20-22 minutes until an inserted toothpick comes out clean.

 Hints: Be careful not to over mix the batter after adding the dry ingredients!
 Using a banana with plenty of brown spots gives these muffins the best taste and texture.

 Substitutions and Variations

 We love switching things up when we're in the kitchen.
 Try any of these variations for something a little different.

 - Diary Free - substitute the butter for any regular dairy free butter

 - Gluten Free- substitute ¾ cup flour for ¾ cup almond flour, and the other ¾ cup substitute for gluten free all-purpose flour at a 1:1 ratio (unless stated otherwise on the package)

-- Higher Rise/ oil for butter- these muffins are extremely moist and can be a little dense.
+- Higher Rise/ oil for butter- these muffins are extremely moist and could be a little fluffier.
 For a higher rise and more fluffy muffins, substitute the butter for canola oil 1:1.
 I like the flavor of butter more, so I use butter.